Special Admission Considerations

 to determine whether transcripts must be submitted from other

 If a student does not earn graduate credit at CMU for seven consecutive years, the student’s original application, letters, transcripts from other universities, and other materials will be destroyed.
 If one wishes to apply for readmission after that length of time, all materials, including a new application, transcripts and other documents requested by the department will need to be submitted.

 To change graduate programs, the student should send a completed Request for Change of Program form, along with a check for $35.00 to the College of Graduate Studies.
 The request will be forwarded to the new department for approval.
 Acceptance into one graduate program does not guarantee acceptance into another.

-If the program change is approved, the student should meet with the new advisor and complete a new Authorization of Graduate Degree or Certificate Program form.
+If the program change is approved, the student should meet with the new academic advisor and complete a new Authorization of Degree Program - Graduate form or Certificate Program form..

 Grade Point Average